oracle/terraform-provider-oci/website/docs/d/core_vnic.html.markdown

 ---

 # Data Source: oci_core_vnic
-The Vnic data source provides details about a specific Vnic
+The `oci_core_vnic` data source provides details about a specific Vnic

 Gets the information for the specified virtual network interface card (VNIC).
 You can get the VNIC OCID from the